icehawk/icehawk.github.io/README.md

 ### 4. Generate the pages for your locale base URL

-In order to generate the pages for your local URL (http://127.0.0.1:8088 or whatever your webservers URL is), you need to run the static page generator with the option `--baseUrl="http://127.0.0.1:8088"`.
+In order to generate the pages for your local URL (http://127.0.0.1:8088 or whatever your webserver's URL is), you need to run the static page generator with the option `--baseUrl="http://127.0.0.1:8088"`.

 ```bash